-The process to calculate the probability of causation requires an estimate of the organ dose, because the claim is normally specific to disease in an organ.
-This is estimated from uncertainty distributions of various parameters regarding dosimeter response, radiation type, energy, and worker orientation in the field.
-Appendix A of NIOSH (2002) discusses conversion of measured doses to organ dose equivalent, and Appendix B contains appropriate dose conversion factors for each organ, radiation type, and energy range based on the type of monitoring performed.
+Calculation of the POC requires an estimate of the organ dose because the claim is normally specific to disease in an organ.
+This is estimated from uncertainty distributions of various parameters related to dosimeter response, radiation type, energy, and worker orientation in the field.

+Appendix A of NIOSH (2006) discusses conversion of measured doses to organ DE, and Appendix B contains appropriate DCFs for each organ, radiation type, and energy range based on the type of monitoring performed.
 The selection of worker orientation is important to the calculation of organ dose.
-Examples of common exposure orientations are listed in NIOSH (2002, Table 4.2).
+Examples of common exposure orientations are listed in NIOSH (2006, Table 4.2).
 Unfortunately, there is no definitive process to determine the exposure geometry for each LANL worker.
-Through discussions with Task 5 personnel, a simple 100% AP geometry will be assumed for all workers, even likely compensable workers.
+Discussions with Task 5 personnel indicate that a simple 100% AP geometry should be assumed for all workers, including likely compensable workers.